-2 Things That Every College Senior Needs to Know Before Graduation
+2 Things Every College Senior Needs to Know Before Graduation

 When my senior year of college came, I was determined to line up a good job for after graduation.
 I didn’t want to be unemployed for a second after I walked across the stage and received my diploma on graduation day.
-Ironically, (1) I didn’t end up starting my first post-college job until two months after graduation and (2) my first job after graduation was the worst job that I’ve ever had (with the exception of my brief employment at Panera Bread during high school).
+Ironically, (1) I didn’t end up starting my first post-college job until two months after graduation and (2) my first job after graduation was the worst job that I’ve ever had (with the exception of my brief employment at a fast-casual restaurant during high school).
 But I honestly needed both of those challenges in my life to help me truly transition to adulthood.
-I don’t know what your major is or what kind of job you’d like to have after graduation, but here are a couple things that you should know, regardless of your major or job aspirations.
+Regardless of what your major is or what kind of job you’d like to have after graduation, here are a couple things that you should know.

 Dear 2023: A Message for the Year Ahead